 VM-20 Section 9.B.4

-4. A margin is not required for assumptions when variations in the assumptions do not have a material impact on the modeled reserve.
+4. A margin is not required for assumptions when variations in the assumptions do not impact the size of the modeled reserve by a material percentage thereof.

 VM-20 Section 9.D.1.a

 a.
-Reflect expectations regarding variations in anticipated policyholder behavior relative to characteristics that have a material impact on the modeled reserve, which may include gender, attained age, issue age, policy duration, time to maturity, tax status, level of account and cash surrender value, surrender charges, transaction fees or other policy charges, distribution channel, product features, and whether the policyholder and insured are the same person.
+Reflect expectations regarding variations in anticipated policyholder behavior relative to characteristics that impact the modeled reserve by a material percentage thereof.
+These may include gender, attained age, issue age, policy duration, time to maturity, tax status, level of account and cash surrender value, surrender charges, transaction fees or other policy charges, distribution channel, product features, and whether the policyholder and insured are the same person.

 VM-31 Section 3.D.11.g (will become 3.C.11.h under 2017-94)

 g.
-Use of Date Preceding Valuation Date – If the company uses a date that precedes the valuation date to calculate the reserves, the company shall explain why the use of such date will not produce a material change in the results if the results were based on the valuation date.
+Use of Date Preceding Valuation Date – If the company uses a date that precedes the valuation date to calculate the reserves, the company shall explain why the use of such date will not produce a change in the results of the principle-based valuation by a material percentage thereof if the results were based on the valuation date.
 Such explanation shall describe the process the qualified actuary used to determine the adjustment, the amount of the adjustment and the rationale for why the adjustments are appropriate.

 REASONING: